 - a.
-Within the time limits indicated elsewhere in this Article the employee or his/her/their representative, if any, shall provide the written grievance on the approved form to the designated campus grievance official.
+Employee or Union Grievances: - 1) Within the time limits indicated elsewhere in this Article the employee or his/her/their representative, if any, shall provide the written grievance on the approved form to the designated campus grievance official.
 The time limits relative to the University's response to the grievance at Step 1 of the Grievance Procedure shall begin on the date the Step 1 grievance official receives the grievance.
 The University Step 1 grievance official shall acknowledge receipt of the grievance in writing.
-When a grievance form is hand delivered, acknowledgment can, on request of the Union, take the form of date stamping the form, signing it, making a copy and giving the copy to the grievant or his/her/their representative.
-Any grievance that is not received within the time limits established by this Article and/or which does not comply with the procedures and requirements of this Article shall be considered waived and withdrawn by the employee and/or the Union. - b.
-The immediate supervisor shall review the grievance and, at his/her/their discretion, meet with the grievant and/or the grievant's representative, if any, to discuss the grievance.
+When a grievance form is hand delivered, acknowledgment can, on request of the Union, take the form of date stamping the form, signing it, making a copy and giving the copy to the grievant or the grievant's representative.
+Any grievance that is not received within the time limits established by this Article and/or which does not comply with the procedures and requirements of this Article shall be considered waived and withdrawn by the employee and/or the Union. - 2) The immediate supervisor shall review the grievance and, at the supervisor's discretion, meet with the grievant and/or the grievant's representative, if any, to discuss the grievance.
 Within fifteen (15) calendar days after receipt of the grievance a written response will be issued to the employee and the employee's representative.
 If the University's written response is not issued within these time limits or if the grievance is not resolved at Step 1 of the Grievance Procedure, the grievance may be appealed to Step 2.
-Time limits for appealing a UC written answer, or the absence of a written response, are provided in § C above.

-- c.
-Resolution of the grievance at Step 1, although final, shall not be precedent setting. - d.
-As set forth in Section I. below, the parties may agree in writing to waive Step 1 and proceed directly to Step 2.

-2. Step 2
+Time limits for appealing a UC written answer, or the absence of a written response, are provided in §D. above. - 3) Resolution of the grievance at Step 1, although final, shall not be precedent setting. - 4) As set forth in Section I. below, the parties may agree in writing to waive Step 1 and proceed directly to Step 2. - 2.
+Step 2 a.
+The employee or the employee's representative shall submit the complete grievance form containing the basis for the written appeal to the designated campus official.
+The campus official to whom Step 2 appeals must be presented shall be a designee of the Chancellor of the campus.